 The Three Rivers Ambulance Authority Board of Directors consists of nine members.
-The members include individuals representing the public with various special backgrounds including legal, healthcare, financial, and general public.
+The members include individuals representing the public with various special backgrounds including legal, healthcare, financial, and the general public.

 TRAA is a City and County organization and was created by local ordinances and an Interlocal Cooperative Agreement between the City of Fort Wayne and Allen County.
 The interlocal cooperative agreement defines TRAA Board membership.

 Under the Interlocal Cooperative Agreement, four (4) board members are appointed by the Mayor of the City of Fort Wayne, four (4) board members are appointed by the Commissioners of Allen County.
 The ninth board member is an un-appointed member and is a physician.
 This board member is always the current Chairperson of the local EMS medical control board, the Emergency Medical Services Foundation, Inc. City appointees must live within the City of Fort Wayne and County appointees must live in Allen County.
 County appointees may live within the City limits or elsewhere in the county.
-Board members are volunteer and receive no compensation for their services.
+Board members are volunteers and receive no compensation for their services.

 The term for board member appointments is also determined by the interlocal cooperative agreement.
 Three (3) of the City appointees and three (3) of the County appointees serve staggered three (3) year terms.
-Each year one (1) City and one (1) County member appointment expires and at that time the current board member may be either re-appointed by the appropriate government entity, or they may be replaced by a new appointee.
-The fourth member of the City appointees and the fourth member of the County appointees serve "indetermanant" terms.
+Each year one (1) City and one (1) County member appointment expires and at that time the current board member may be either re-appointed by the appropriate government entity or may be replaced by a new appointee.
+The fourth member of the City appointees and the fourth member of the County appointees serve "indeterminate" terms.
 Their term does not expire until they are replaced by the appropriate appointing entity.
 The ninth position, the position held by the EMS Foundation Chairperson only changes when a new chairperson of the EMS Foundation is appointed by the EMS Foundation Board members.